alphagov/prototyping/README.md

     bundle install
     </pre>

-## Using Sass

-'.scss' files will be converted to their '.css' counterparts in the generated site.
-If you import 'mixins.scss' to your .scss file you'll also have access to all the GOV.UK mixins from the Static and Toolkit repos.

-Finally, in order for .scss conversion to work with Jekyll you'll need to start each '.scss' file with empty YAML front matter.
-Put this all together and you get a .scss file that starts like this:

-    ---
-    ---
-    @import "_mixins.scss";

 ## Pushing online

 We have an instance of Heroku (http://www.heroku.com/) that you can push the prototyping app to, in order to share prototypes externally.
 It lives at http://govuk-prototyping.herokuapp.com